kubernetes101/pib-dev/docs/outer-loop.md

 # specify the cluster by name
 # flt targets add $MY_CLUSTER

+# deploy to all clusters
+# flt targets clear && flt targets add all

 # deploy the app via ci-cd and GitOps Automation
 flt targets deploy